osjerick/de-zoomcamp-2025/homeworks/01-docker-terraform/README.md

 JOIN zones AS zpu ON t."PULocationID" = zpu."LocationID"
 JOIN zones AS zdo ON t."DOLocationID" = zdo."LocationID"
 WHERE zpu."Zone" = 'East Harlem North'
+  AND extract(MONTH
+              FROM t.lpep_pickup_datetime) = 10
 GROUP BY do_zone
 ORDER BY max_tip_amount DESC
 LIMIT 1;
 ```

-This returns a table with the dropoff zones and the largest trip tip for a passenger
+This returns a table with the dropoff zone with the largest trip tip for a passenger
-picked up in "East Harlem North" and only the first record, which is the dropoff zone
+picked up in "East Harlem North" in October 2019, which is: **`JFK Airport`**.
-with the largest tip: **`JFK Airport`**.

 ## Question 7.
 Terraform Workflow